SvenMichaelKlose/tunix/src/bin/lisp/README.md

 Submit to your fantasy.

-## Compressed conses
+## Compressed lists

 Conses which only store the CAR if the CDR is the next object on the heap.
-This can be done at allocation time but would make the CDR of a compressed cons immutable and add an extra check to each operation.
+This can be done at allocation time but would make the list's CDRs immutable.

+The disadvantage is that extra checks are required to access a CDR.

+## Wanted

+* Math lib for lists of decimals of arbitrary length.